openstack-archive/terracotta/README.md

-# Terracotta: A Framework for Dynamic Consolidation of Virtual Machines in Openstack Clouds
+# Terracotta: A Framework for Dynamic Consolidation of Resources in Openstack Clouds

-Terracotta is an extension to OpenStack implementing dynamic consolidation of Virtual Machines (VMs) using live migration.
-The major objective of dynamic VM consolidation is to improve the utilization of physical resources and reduce energy consumption by re-allocating VMs using live migration according to their real-time resource demand and switching idle hosts to the sleep mode.
+Terracotta is an extension to OpenStack implementing dynamic consolidation of resources, e.g. Virtual Machines (VMs) using live migration.

+Currently, the major objective is dynamic VM consolidation to improve the utilization of physical resources and reduce energy consumption by re-allocating resources using live migration according to their real-time resource demand and switching idle hosts to the sleep mode.

 For example, assume that two VMs are placed on two different hosts, but the combined resource capacity required by the VMs to serve the current load can be